Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Computer-Aided Synthesis Planning

 \section{Computer-Aided Synthesis Planning}

 Systems for Computer-Aided Synthesis Planning usually perform retrosynthesis, i.e. predicting transformations which correspond to reverse chemical reactions starting with the target molecule, and have four components: (1) a single-step model or algorithm to propose transformations that correspond to feasible reactions in the forward direction, (2) a search algorithm that chains together transformations into multi-step routes, (3) ranking criteria for the routes, and (4) admissible building block molecules into which the target has to be deconstructed.\cite{strieth2020machine,tu2023predictive} Thus, an accurate single-step model is crucial as it defines the search space of possible reactions to explore.
 As the model is called recursively during search, the requirements for accuracy are very strict, as errors compound with multiple steps, and a single error will invalidate the entire route.
+In addition, it is critical for the model to cover a large chemical reaction space, so that strategic yet rare transformations are not missed.

 Current single-step models can be classified into \textit{editing} models, which change only the parts of the molecule involved in the reaction, e.g. make or break bonds and add leaving groups, or \textit{de-novo} models, which generate the reactant structures from scratch, including regeneration of the unchanged parts.
-While in recent years several models have been proposed, high accuracy still poses a significant challenge, especially for reaction types of lower precedence.\cite{liu2017retrosynthetic, schwaller2019molecular,dai2019retrosynthesis, tetko2020state, sacha2021molecule,chen2021deep, hassen2022mind, zhong2022root, tu2022permutation, wang2023retrosynthesis, igashov2023retrobridge, xie2023retrosynthesis, laabid2024alignment,zhang2024retrosynthesis, westerlund2024chemformers} However, rarer reactions are often highly specific and strategically useful.
+While in recent years several models have been proposed, high accuracy still poses a significant challenge, especially for reaction types of lower precedence.\cite{segler2018planning, fortunato2020data, seidl2022improving, hassen2022mind, mikulak2020computational,tanovic2025exploration} However, rarer reactions are often highly specific and strategically useful.\cite{mikulak2020computational}